How to Choose a SOC 2 Auditor

 Choosing the right SOC 2 auditor is one of the most important decisions in the compliance process.
 A good auditor makes the engagement smoother, more efficient, and more likely to result in a clean report.
 A poor fit can cost months of extra time, thousands in unexpected fees, and significant internal frustration.

 This guide covers what to look for, what to avoid, and how to evaluate SOC 2 auditors based on factors that actually matter.
+If you have not yet implemented controls and are earlier in the process, see our guide on SOC 2 readiness partners vs auditors to understand which type of engagement you need first.

 Why Your Choice of Auditor Matters